valeriedesumo/65c816-showcase/README.md

 To code custom sprites, blocks, or functions into SMW, one must write in low-level assembly code for the [65c816 processor](https://en.wikipedia.org/wiki/WDC_65816/65802) in the Super Nintendo.
 (The 65c816 is an enhanced version of the 65c02 used in the original Nintendo, and Apple II computers.)

 ## Repository
-The files here are things I've created either for my own SMW levels, or just to make something fun without any practical in-game uses.
+The files here are things I've created from 2009 to 2012 for either for my own SMW levels, or just to make something fun without any practical in-game uses.

 These are all written for the [xkas assembler](http://www.smwiki.net/wiki/Xkas).